 on this score sheet.

-Duolingo English Test Score The certificate will be issued only on the Internet.
+Duolingo English Test Score

+The certificate will be issued only on the Internet.
 Please complete the necessary procedures at the time of taking the examination (refer to (3) below).

-(2) Uploading English Scores to TAO TOEFL is a registered trademark of Educational Testing Service (ETS).
-This material has not been reviewed or approved by ETS.
-If you have the official score sheet in hand, upload (submit) it to TAO.
-(File format: PDF, PNG, JPEG or JPG) If you do not have the official score sheet For TOEFL iBT® and Duolingo English Tests, upload your personal copy of the score (or a screenshot of the Internet confirmation screen for test takers, etc.) as a PDF or image file to TAO.
+(2) Uploading English Scores to TAO

+- If you have the official score sheet in hand, upload (submit) it to TAO.
+(File format: PDF, PNG, JPEG or JPG) - If you do not have the official score sheet

+For TOEFL iBT® and Duolingo English Tests, upload your personal copy of the score (or a screenshot of the Internet confirmation screen for test takers, etc.) as a PDF or image file to TAO.

 If you have difficulty submitting the official score within the application period, refer to (Note 2) below.

-The "TOEFL iBT ® Test" is referred as the (3) Submission and Mailing of Original English Scores (Note 2) "TOEFL iBT ® " in these guidelines.
+(3) Submission and Mailing of Original English Scores (Note 2)

 Please prepare and arrange for delivery of the official score sheet by the application deadline, as follows.

+> TOEIC® L&R

-TOEIC® L&amp;R The "Official Score Certificate" will be mailed directly to you, so please mail the original hard copy to the Graduate School of Life Sciences.
+The "Official Score Certificate" will be mailed directly to you, so please mail the original hard copy to the Graduate School of Life Sciences.

 The "Digital Official Score Certificate" will be available on the TOEIC application site in PDF format, so please upload this PDF file to TAO.

+> TOEFL iBT®

-TOEFL iBT ® Please complete the Official Score Report mailing procedures at ETC ETS.
+Please complete the Official Score Report mailing procedures at ETS

 The DI code for ETS is B430 (Graduate School of Life Sciences, Tohoku University).

 Please note that it takes approximately two months from the time the ETS is sent to the time it is delivered, so be sure to take the necessary steps well in advance.

+> IETS

-IETS Please send the original Test Report Form (official transcript) by mail.
-Duolingo English Test After taking the Duolingo English Test, you will be asked to select the school to which you wish to apply.
+Please send the original Test Report Form (official transcript) by mail.

+> Duolingo English Test

+After taking the Duolingo English Test, you will be asked to select the school to which you wish to apply.
 Please select the Graduate School of Life Sciences to complete the issuance process.

 Please take the test well in advance, as it may take some time for the score to be evaluated and in some cases the test may not be approved.

+\TOEFL is a registered trademark of Educational Testing Service (ETS).
+This material has not been reviewed or approved by ETS.

+\\ The "TOEFL iBT® Test" is referred as the "TOEFL iBT®" in these guidelines.